First Rising Sun

 Personal E-mail: Jerry Madsen

 She has also been an active member of the A/JTMA for a number of years.
-Edie has traveled to Japan to visit Barrhead's Twin Town, Tokoro and Kitami City, which is Barrhead's twin town and has assisted with and hosted many delegates coming to visit in Barrhead.
+Edie has traveled to Hokkaido, Japan to visit Barrhead's former Twin Town Tokoro and since the merger, Kitami City.
+She has assisted with and hosted many annual delegations to visit in Barrhead.

 Personal E-mail: Edie Yuill